 When my wife entered her first 60-day treatment center, I was told to participate in her addiction rehab family program.
 Reluctantly I did, but my head wasn’t in the game.

-I learned so much in that first month of Al-Anon – and learning the facts that alcoholism is a disease opened my mind and heart.
+I learned so much in that first month of Al-Anon – and learning that alcohol addiction is a disease opened my mind and heart.

-Learning that the disease of alcohol is a family disease began to make sense to me.
+Learning that addiction is a family disease helped the idea of family rehab programs make sense to me.
 Although my wife was/is the alcoholic, my family was deeply affected by her disease.
-Missed soccer games, embarrassing moments, the numerous excuses we made for her behavior, our feelings of abandonment, and not being important enough for her to stop drinking were just a few ways we were affected.
+Missed soccer games, embarrassing moments, the numerous excuses we made for her behavior, our feelings of abandonment and of not being important enough for her to stop drinking were just a few ways we were affected.

 As I attended my meetings, I began to develop a deeper understanding of the disease and a feeling of compassion and acceptance of her illness.
 Without even knowing it, I began making small changes in my behavior that positively affected all relationships in my life.
 My family was getting healthy, and it only got better when my kids began to attend Ala-Teen, which is a fellowship designed for teens whose lives have been affected by someone else’s drinking.

 Most, if not all, addiction rehab family programs are based on Al-Anon.
-I was just too closed minded to see it – but when I did, my life changed.
+I was just too close-minded to see it – but when I did, my life changed.